 With a MEGA DOSE of heart-and-brain-healthy fats to nourish you from the INSIDE OUT.
 These little low-carb whole30 paleo salmon patties of LOVE are doing it ALL.

 If you are in the mood for a fun, tasty recipe that says GOODBYE to boring mealtimes, then I think I have the perfect one for you today!
 If you approve of our baked salmon with asian cilantro pesto, then you will love this spin we put on air fryer salmon: please give a warm welcome to salmon patties in the air fryer!
 This recipe combines healthy, simple ingredients with salmon to make the most tender, flavor-packed patties that the whole family will love!
 They are a fantastic way to get your omega 3s, iron and protein, too, so there’s nothing not to love!

 Salmon on its own is flaky, tender, and doesn’t need a whole lot to make it amazing.
-BUT I say, why not make it even MORE delicious and jazz it up even more?!
-To make these salmon patties air fryer, I combined some ingredients I already had kicking around my kitchen with salmon and the results were incredible.
+To make these salmon patties in the air fryer, I combined some ingredients I already had kicking around my kitchen with salmon and the results were incredible.
 Here is everything you will need to make this recipe: